Vinelab/generator-tom/README.md

 ### Build Versioning
 - Keep builds history
-- (todo) Navigate and checkout build versions
+- Navigate and checkout build versions
 - Latest build is copied to its own directory *current*

 ### Assets